With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Rosecrance Walnut is a mental health treatment center in Champaign County, IL, located at 801 North Walnut Street, 61820 zip code area.
 Rosecrance Walnut provides outpatient treatment and telemedicine/telehealth.
-Rosecrance Walnut offers cognitive behavioral therapy, trauma therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Rosecrance Walnut also supports people with serious mental illness, people with PTSD and people with trauma.
-Additional services at Rosecrance Walnut consist of family psychoeducation, intensive case management and case management.
+Rosecrance Walnut offers group therapy, activity therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Rosecrance Walnut also supports people with PTSD, people with serious mental illness and people with trauma.
+Additional services at Rosecrance Walnut consist of suicide prevention services, case management and family psychoeducation.

 Yes, Illinois offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.